vanhoangkha/Networking-fundamentals/Day04_Intro_to_CLI.md

 # 4. INTRO TO THE CLI

-### là gì a CLI?
+### Giới thiệu về CLI?

-- A "Lệnh-line Giao diện"
+- A "Command-line Interface"
-- The Giao diện you use to configure Cisco devices
+- The Interface you use to configure Cisco devices

-A GUI is a "Graphical User Giao diện"
+A GUI is a "Graphical User Interface"

 ### How do you connect to a Cisco Device?

-- Console Cổng : When you first configure a device, you have to connect via the Console Cổng.
+- Console Port : When you first configure a device, you have to connect via the Console Port.

-You can use a "Rollover Cáp" : DB9 serial connector to RJ45 OR a DB9 Serial to USB
+You can use a "Rollover Cable" : DB9 serial connector to RJ45 OR a DB9 Serial to USB

 ![image](https://github.com/psaumur/CCNA/assets/106411237/0527c007-d607-4bef-8ce1-7b18a177614d)

 ### How do you actually Access the CLI?

-- You need to use a TERMINAL EMULATOR (Example: PuTTy is a popular choice) and connect via "Serial" (Mặc định settings)
+- You need to use a TERMINAL EMULATOR (Example: PuTTy is a popular choice) and connect via "Serial" (Default settings)

-### Cisco Mặc định Settings are:
+### Cisco Default Settings are:

 Speed (baud) : 9600 bits/second
 Data bits: 8 data bits